Mephies/TMTA20/README.md

 Test cases are executed on the created test Cycle summary:

+- Search and filter products

-The following is a summary of the bugs that have been found
+The following is a summary of the bugs that have been found:

+1. Screen reader does not recognize the search bar
+   - Priority:
+   - Severity:
+2. Out-of-stock products aren't indicated properly
+   - Priority:
+   - Severity:
+3. The "No Results" message is incomplete
+   - Priority:
+   - Severity:

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.